By: Marilyn L. Davis

 You’d probably tell them to stop being so hard on themselves.

-I can’t tell you that enough, and yet, I struggle with giving myself permission to have a day off, not answer the phone from one of the recovery houses, not write, not read about recovery, not post to social media, not read another submission, or not check my emails.
+I can’t tell you that enough, and yet, I struggle with permitting myself to have a day off, not answer the phone from one of the recovery houses, not write, not read about recovery, not post to social media, not read another submission, or not check my emails.

 I’m sure I’m not the only one, but if I don’t practice any self-care, I can’t overcome the irritation.